klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/RouteComplexity.md

 ## TooManyOptions

 - RouteComplexity
-    - (RouteComplexity)ProportionalTo(LoadingSurfaceCount)
+    - (RouteComplexity)ProportionalTo(RouteSurfaceCount)
-    - (RouteComplexity)ProportionalTo(LoadingSurfaceSize)
+    - (RouteComplexity)ProportionalTo(RouteSurfaceSize)
         - MacroHold
-            - MacroHolds are so big that they have many LoadingSurfaces.
+            - MacroHolds are so big that they have many RouteSurfaces.
         - RailHold
         - Arete Layback
             - L’angle Allain (6a)